-- Document their knowledge of and support for the proposal - Document any needed and committed cost sharing for the program - Document that the PI or any member of the proposed research team does not have a significant financial interest in the proposed project - The Transmittal Sheet is to be completed for all projects for which external funds are sought or received by the University, excluding gifts to the University (see Section I, A for a discussion of gifts vs. grants).
-A copy of the Transmittal Sheet and instructions for its completion are located in Appendix A - Copies of grants/proposals reside with the following: - Copies of grants/proposals are provided to: - Office of the President - VP for Institutional Advancement - Unit VP (plus this office retains two copies to distribute, if awarded, to the following - Office of Sponsored Programs - o Fiscal Analyst in the Business Office - Project Administrator/Project Director/Principal Investigator - Varying number of copies required by funding entity
+- Document their knowledge of and support for the proposal - Document any needed and committed cost sharing for the program - Document that the PI or any member of the proposed research team does not have a significant financial interest in the proposed project - The Grants & Proposals Routing form is to be completed for all projects for which external funds are sought or received by the University, excluding gifts to the University (see Section I, A for a discussion of gifts vs. grants).
+A copy of the Grants & Proposal Routing form and instructions for its completion are located in Appendix A. - Copies of grants/proposals are provided to: - Office of the President - Unit VP - Office of Sponsored Programs - Business Office - Project Administrator/Project Director/Principal Investigator